 From a biomechanical point of view, compound exercises are closest to imitating real-life movement patterns.

 Compound exercises are more related to primal or functional movement patterns because they use multiple muscle groups and are mostly multi-joint.
+This is why they are fundamental in any comprehensive compound exercises list aimed at improving overall body functionality.

 Every movement requires the use of multiple joints, and so do compound exercises.
 If you train that which is closest to moving, it is natural that you will move more efficiently.